Sydney

 Location

-Located on Australia’s South East coast, the “Harbor City” is built around Port Jackson.
+Located on Australia’s South East coast, the “Harbour City” is built around Port Jackson.
 Sydney is the capital of New South Wales and Australia’s largest financial center.

 How to Get to Sydney